About

 Her efforts to expand boundaries of harp music and performance also include taking part in composition, performing new music, and encouraging emerging young composers to write for her instrument.
 As part of the 2021 Marylin Costello Composition Competition, she has worked with the winning composer to provide feedback on harp writing and performed the world premiere of the work commissioned by the competition, “Blue, Vanishing”.
 She took part in the meta-score project by Ari Benjamin Meyers, “Rehearsing Philadelphia”, performing new music in unconventional venues and performance settings.
 She has also composed and performed her own works for harp, some of her recent works including music based on literature such as Haikus by Richard Wright and “Old Man and the Sea” by Ernest Hemingway.

 Subin began harp studies at the age of eleven in South Korea.
 She entered Curtis Institute of Music in 2019 and studied with Elizabeth Hainen as recipient of the Marylin Costello Fellowship.
-She is currently in her second year of the Master of Music program at the Yale School of Music with professor June Han.
+She earned a Master's degree at Yale School of Music with June Han and is currently studying at New England Conservatory with Jessica Zhou.